richbos/gocd-docker-compose/README.md

 1. Clone the repo
 2. From inside the repo run `docker-compose up -d` to run in daemon mode
-3. Wait for a few minutes
+3. Wait a few minutes for the server to start and the agents to register
 4. Access the GoCD server at `http://<hostname>:8153`
-5. To stop the stack use `docker-compose down`
+5. To remove the stack use `docker-compose down`
+6. To stop/start the stack use `docker-compose stop` and `docker-compose start`

 **Notes**